 Joy Choirs — 2nd through 5th Grades

 The Joy Choirs are three groups that meet from September through May and present anthems during worship services six to seven times per year.
 Programming includes the Joy Chimes for 2nd and 3rd graders, under the direction of Kris Maldarelli; the Joy Ringers for 4th and 5th graders, under the direction of Carol Anderson; and the Joy Singers for the older children, which is all about singing, dancing, and playing other instruments, under the leadership of Teresa McCoy, Director of Music and Worship Arts.
 The children participate in special programming during the Advent/Christmas season, and present a concert in the spring.
 The program has a team of leaders dedicated to inspiring and educating our children while having fun!
-Rehearsals are on Wednesdays, from 5:30 to 6:30 p.m., in Fellowship Hall, Handbell Haven, and the Sanctuary, as part of GPC’s FourthNight activities.
+Rehearsals are on Wednesdays, from 5:30 to 6:30 p.m., in Fellowship Hall, Handbell Haven, and the Choral Room, as part of GPC’s FourthNight activities.

 Praise & Worship Bands